smark-1/wagtailterms/README.md

 }
 ```

+### Search in the Page Editor
+The search functionality in the admin interface integrates with Wagtail's built-in search backend.
+This means:

+1. The search will use whatever search backend you have configured for your Wagtail site (e.g., database, Elasticsearch)
+2. It searches across term names, definitions, and tags
+3. The search respects Wagtail's search configuration settings and optimizations

 ### Display in template
 To display the terms on the frontend the term shows up as a `<span>` element
 tag with a green underline and green text.
 In a future update this will be customizable.